Intrinsic Bottleneck Distance for Merge Trees: Introduction

-Morozov et al. \cite{morozov2013interleaving} established that $d_I$ dominates $d_B$ in the merge-tree setting, meaning $d_B \leq d_I$, but strict equality does not hold, as $d_B$ is a pseudometric on merge trees that cannot distinguish between different trees associated to the same barcode.
-In their conclusion, Gasparovic et al. mention (informally) a conjecture: that on the space $\MT$, the \emph{intrinsic} versions of bottleneck and interleaving distances actually agree.
-Intuitively, this would follow from a branched covering structure in which generic neighborhoods in $\MT$ with interleaving distance are isometric with their projection to the space of barcodes with interleaving distance, which is in turn isometric to the same set equipped with bottleneck distance.
-The intrinsic interleaving geodesics, then, are locally isometric lifts of bottleneck geodesics, and induce the same length-space structure on $\MT$.
+Morozov et al. \cite{morozov2013interleaving} established that $d_I$ dominates $d_B$ in the merge-tree setting, meaning $d_B \leq d_I$.
+Critically, strict equality does not hold, as $d_B$ is a pseudometric on merge trees that cannot distinguish between different trees associated to the same barcode (e.g. Fig~\ref{fig:mergetreepath}), the multiplicity and combinatorics of which vary \cite{curry2024trees,beers2025fiber}.
+However, each fiber of the forgetful map from $\MT$ to $\BC$ is a finite isolated set of points in the interleaving metric topology \cite{curry2018fiber}, which implies that the intrinsic bottleneck distance $\widehat{d}_B:\MT\times\MT \to \mathbb{R}_{\geq 0}$ using paths that are continuous (with respect to $d_I$) may be positive where the $d_B$ pseudometric is 0.
+In their conclusion, Gasparovic et al. mention (informally) a conjecture: that on the space $\MT$, the \emph{intrinsic} versions of bottleneck and interleaving distances actually fully agree.

 In Theorem \ref{thm:conjecture} we prove this conjecture: